 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Norwood has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Norwood has few renters and college students.
 But the biggest reason it is quieter in Norwood than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Norwood may be for you.

-The percentage of people in Norwood with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.50% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Norwood is quite a bit lower than the national average among all cities of 21.84%: just 11.50% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Norwood in 2022 was $26,787, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,148 for a family of four.
 However, Norwood contains both very wealthy and poor people as well.
 Norwood also has one of the higher rates of people living in poverty in the nation, with 34.50% of its population below the federal poverty line.